EOxServer/eoxserver/docs/sphinx/en/users/WCS-T_summary.rst

         <RequestId>wcstReq_6syhsJbO2TtYwVxFHOur</RequestId>
     </Acknowledgement>

-It is worth to mention that request identifier can be specified in the WCS-T request however this identifier provides only hint to the WCS-T server and the server may change it to another value.
-Thus it is recommended to rely on the request identifier written the WCS-T response and better omit the optional ``wcst:RequestId`` XML element in the WCS-T request.
+It is worth to mention that request identifiers can be specified in WCS-T requests, however this identifier provides only a hint to the WCS-T server and the server may change it to another value.
+Thus it is recommended to rely on the request identifier written in the WCS-T response and better omit the optional ``wcst:RequestId`` XML element in the WCS-T request.

 It is possible to specify user/password for the response handler for both HTTP and FTP using the typical URL structure::